CMTA/RuleEngine/doc/technical.md

 Here a schema of the Access Control.

 ## Upgradable
 The Rule Engine and the whitelist are not upgradeable.
-The reason is the following.
+The reason is the following:

 If we need a new on, we just issue a new one, and tell the token to use the new.
 This would happen if we need more than just whitelisting, for ex.